 As a child, Coachman was forbidden from training at athletic fields with whites, which forced her to get creative: she would use ropes and sticks as high jumps, running barefoot.
 Despite these barriers, she was able to be the first black woman to win an Olympic medal and the first black person to receive an endorsement deal.

 “If I had gone to the Games and failed, there wouldn’t be anyone to follow in my footsteps.
 It encouraged the rest of the women to work harder and fight harder,” Coachman told The New York Times in 1996.
 And indeed, she paved the way for African American athletes like Wilma Rudolph, Evelyn Ashford, Florence Griffith Joyner, and many more.

 Margaret Hamilton (1936-present)

 Mankind successfully set foot on the moon in 1969.
 While history's spotlight remains trained on the pivotal men of NASA, there were several women who played an essential role in the Apollo 11 mission.
-Margaret Hamilton is one of those women.
+Margaret Hamilton is one of those important women.

 As the leader of the Software Engineering Division of the MIT Instrumentation Laboratory, contracted by NASA for the Apollo program, Hamilton helmed the development of the spacecraft’s guidance and navigation system.
 Her team developed the framework for software engineering, and she worked tirelessly in testing Apollo’s software.